Moving to Switzerland from the U.S.

 - A declaration ("Declaration personnelle d'effects de succession" form 18.46) must be completed and given to the local Swiss Customs Direction before importation

-- Used household goods given by a living person to an heir as inheritance advancement ("Avance d'hoirie") is considered as inheritance goods
+- Used household goods given by a living person to an heir as inheritance advancement ("Avance d'hoirie") are considered inheritance goods

 - New items (less than six months old) require an invoice, and must be listed separately on the inventory